 Stamps for Large Flat Envelopes and Small Packages

 What about small packages and large flat envelopes?
 You can stamp them up as well.
-From a 12 to 15 inch large flat envelope that weighs up to 13 oz, you’ll pay as low as a $1.00 in first class mail.
-Any large envelope that weighs above those 13 oz will be qualified under the small package prices.
+From a 12 to 15 inch large flat envelope that weighs up to 13 oz, you’ll pay as low as a $1.00 in first-class mail.
+Any large envelope that weighs above that 13 oz will be qualified under the small package prices.
 For small packages that weigh up to 5.99 ounces, you’ll pay $2.66 first class.
-Packages over that must upgrade from first class to Priority Mail or Priority Express Mail.
+Packages over that must upgrade from first-class to Priority Mail or Priority Express Mail.

 What Does Paper Weigh?